Hang pictures straight and level

 Stretch the hanger wire with two fingers spaced equally distant from the edges of the picture frame.
 Keep the wire parallel to the top of the frame.
 Measure the distance between your fingertips.

-Photo 3: Find distance from top edge
+Photo 3: Find the distance from the top edge

 Leave one finger in place and measure from the wire to the top.
 Use this dimension and the dimension from Photo 2 to position the picture hangers.

-Photo 4: Transfer measurements to wall
+Photo 4: Transfer measurements to the wall

-Find the hanger positions by measuring down from the sticky note and to each side from center.
+Find the hanger positions by measuring down from the sticky note and to each side from the center.
 Keep the hangers level.